chakrabar/chakrabar.github.io/_posts/articles/2018-02-05-practical-configuration-and-di-in-aspnet-core.md

 #### [10] Injection of strongly typed configuration without IOptions wrapper

-If we want to use that strongly-typed configuration object without the `IOptions<>` wrapper, we'd need to create an instance of that object in `Startup` and register that as `singleton`.
+If we want to use that strongly-typed configuration object without the `IOptions<>` wrapper, we'd need to create an instance of that object in `Startup` with the required config section populated, and register that as injectable object.
 Following code shows an example.

+Uses `Configuration.Bind(obj)` or `Configuration.Get<T>()` to populate configuration object instance.

 ```cs
 public class Startup